Antiracist Dietitian

 Native plant gardening is still a niche hobby in the US, but as the West dries up and native pollinator populations disappear, more people seem to be open to the idea that planting swathes of thirsty grass and shrubs that cannot feed the local fauna might not be the best move.
 I have two young kids who love watching wildlife at work, so that's one reason why I often choose native plants.
 The other main reason is that I am a lazy gardener living in a drought-stricken state, and I like not having to do much supplemental watering or work to create a flourishing garden.

 Native plants, which can also be called indigenous plants, are those that have evolved to live in a particular region, and exist there without human introduction.
 The benefit of planting native species is that pollinators, birds, and other local creatures evolved alongside them, so the plants are better able to meet their needs for food and shelter.
 Plants that are adapted to local weather, soil, and pest conditions are also typically able to thrive without needing as many inputs of water, fertilizer, or pesticides.
 It's all very lovely.
-But.
+But.1

-" that characterizes the worst side of the local food movement.
+The problem is the native plant scene, which more often than not, demonstrates the same "affluent, liberal habitus of whiteness2" that characterizes the worst side of the local food movement.
 It's also what disturbs me about some aspects of the regenerative agriculture movement which — like native gardening — is becoming more culturally and politically prominent, and picking up moral heft along its journey.

 More on that: